Common questions

 What is VicHip?

 The Victorian hip dysplasia registry, or VicHip, is a clinical registry of patients diagnosed with hip dysplasia in Victoria.
-Our research team works closely with families to improve hip care and outcomes for future patients.
+Our research team works closely with families and health professionals to improve hip care and outcomes for future patients.

 Hip dysplasia, also known as developmental dysplasia of the hip (DDH), is a condition where the hip joint does not develop normally.
 Early diagnosis and treatment are crucial to prevent long-term problems.